-Leading the Founder Institute’s efforts in Washington DC are Ignacio Castro, Vivian Arias, and Randall Trejos.
+Leading the Founder Institute’s efforts in Silicon Valley are Ignacio Castro, Vivian Arias, and Randall Trejos.
 Ignacio Castro is a passionate entrepreneur and tech executive who is living abroad but working hard to support the entrepreneurial ecosystem in Costa Rica.
 Vivian Arias is a member of the founding team of Yo Emprendedor, and is actively involved in the startup ecosystem as a lead organizer of events like Startup Weekend, Bootcamps and others.
 Randall Trejos is an entrepreneur and business development consultant -- someone that has walked the path of starting businesses from scratch, a combination of street smarts and book smarts.

 Many successful entrepreneurs have also pledged their support to mentor new entrepreneurs in the Costa Rica program, including;

 - Alejandro Vega: CEO, Huli

 - Alejandro Brenes: Founder and CEO, Enertiva Costa Rica

 - Andres Chavarria: Consultor en Desarrollo Empresarial, Diseño y Ejecución Estratégica, Emprendedurismo y fortalecimiento de Pymes